Dog Tips

 Is Garlic Safe for Dogs?

+Garlic is not safe to dogs to eat.
 However tempting those puppy eyes may be, it’s essential that you know exactly what’s on your plate and whether it’s appropriate for your dog to eat before letting them have a bite.

-Since each dog reacts differently and the potential consequences are so severe, the safest approach is not to give any dog garlic in any form.
+Some dogs may not be affected by eating a small amount of garlic, but ingestion of large amounts can be very toxic – even deadly.1 Since each dog reacts differently and the potential consequences are so severe, the safest approach is not to give any dog garlic in any form.

+If your dog does consume garlic, you should contact a professional pet poison service or your vet.
+Prompt diagnosis and treatment have the power to save pets lives.
 While there’s no question that garlic is an unsafe food for dogs, you’re probably wondering why this is the case.
 Let’s look a little deeper at the details.

 Why Is Garlic Dangerous?

-The Pet Poison Helpline rates Garlic as a moderately toxic substance for dogs (it’s even more dangerous for cats), so it’s not quite as dangerous as antifreeze or laundry detergent.1
+Several plants in the Allium genus are toxic to dogs, but none more so than garlic.
+The Pet Poison Helpline rates garlic as a moderately toxic substance for dogs (it’s even more dangerous for cats), so it’s not quite as dangerous as antifreeze or laundry detergent.1

-It is, however, exceptionally dangerous for dogs amongst human foods, even though the benefits of garlic are rife for humans.
+It is, however, exceptionally dangerous for dogs amongst human foods, even though the benefits of garlic are numerous for humans.
 In fact, garlic is five times more toxic than other alliums such as onions.1

 The key toxic agent in garlic is called thiosulfate.
 This chemical is safe enough for humans, but most animals cannot safely consume it.
 Garlic toxicity can cause gastrointestinal upset, but the true danger of thiosulfate from garlic is that it can cause oxidative damage (hemolysis) to red blood cells.